-Chief Operating Officer/General Counsel
+Chief Operating Officer & General Counsel

 Dougherty has over a decade of experience working with nonprofit organizations on a wide range of issues, and he regularly lectures and gives trainings.
-Among his recent publications, Dougherty authored an article in 2013 on political advocacy by nonprofit organizations.
+Among his recent publications, Dougherty authored an article in 2019 on political advocacy by nonprofit organizations.
 He also is the author of a series of policy studies published by the National Gay & Lesbian Task Force in 2004 and 2005 on the economic detriment to same-sex couples resulting from their inability to enter into marriages recognized under federal and state law.
-He is a contributor to and the coeditor with Martha Fineman of Feminism Confronts Homo Economics, a collection of essays published by Cornell University Press in 2005 that addresses the negative impact of neoclassical economic theory on the study and practice of law.
+He is a contributor to and the coeditor with Martha Fineman of Feminism Confronts Homo Economics, a collection of essays published by Cornell University Press in 2005 that addresses the impact of neoclassical economic theory on the study and practice of law.
 Dougherty is a graduate of Oberlin College, where he studied Victorian poetry and Viola da Gamba performance, and Columbia Law School, where he was a James Kent Scholar and a recipient of a Human Rights Internship Fellowship.
 During law school, he interned with Hon.
 Jack B. Weinstein of the U.S. District Court, Eastern District of New York, and with Hon.
 Cheryl Valandra of the Rosebud Sioux Tribal Court in South Dakota.
-In 2008, Dougherty was appointed as a Commissioner of the Women's Refugee Commission.
-Since 2005, he has served as a member of the board of directors of New York Live Arts (formerly, the Bill T. Jones/Arnie Zane Dance Company) and has sat on the Government Relations Committee of the Non-Profit Coordinating Committee.
-He is a former member of the boards of the Columbia University School of Law Alumni Association and the Ohio Public Interest Research Group.
-Dougherty is a native New Yorker.
-Prior to attending law school, he worked as writer assistant to feminist cultural critic Bell Hooks and as a kindergarten teacher at a homeless shelter in the South Bronx.